medeiros/medeiros.github.io/_posts/2020-11-02-Distributing-a-Flask-Application-to-a-Secure-Offline-RHEL-Box-with-RPM.md

 cp -R ../src ../requirements.txt ../config.yaml ./$APP_NAME

 ## create a .tar.gz to package all app artifacts from the directory
-## this package will be saved in the RPM SOURCE structure
+## this package will be saved in the RPM SOURCE structure and it's
+##   required to rpmbuild to run
 tar -zcvf rpmbuild/SOURCES/"$APP_NAME".tar.gz ./$APP_NAME

 ## extract a .tar.gz file in the RPM SOURCE directory